Dependency specification and update policies

 1. Review the changelog: were any high-risk areas of the code modified?
 Were bugs with security implications fixed?

-2. Review the diff: (If the dependency a major tool in the Python ecosystem, such as pip, setuptools, or wheel, you can skip this step.)
-Perform a timeboxed review of the diff.
+2. Review the diff: Perform a timeboxed review of the diff.
 Are there any concerning areas (primarily in terms of security)?
 One can use the diffoscope tool from https://try.diffoscope.org/ locally to view the diffs in the source code.

 3. Explain version specifiers: Use comments in .in or pyproject.toml files to explain why you are specifying certain versions or ranges.